sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 - easy migration/restore of VM if laptop fails
 - thanks to virtual hardware, VM is "portable" from one laptop to another, I don't have to think about different chipsets or such
 - I have two almost similar VM: **personal** and **work**.
 The personal VM acts as "staging" for the work VM.
 If I'm trying to improve something in my DE, it is first tested on the personal VM, then it is promoted to "production" on the work VM, if the feature is stable/useful/etc.
 - I have always split work and personal stuff.
-I don't see why customer should see private bookmarks when I demo something for them.
+I don't see why customer should see private Firefox bookmarks when I demo something for them.
 - with the QEMU agent, performances can be close to native for a development or sysadmin machine
 - Multi-screen is managed by the Fedora host and never caused any problem